What is Bankruptcy:

 Secured debts.
 Generally you must reaffirm, redeem or surrender the personal property if there is a lien (security interest) in Missouri.
 You must file a statement of your intention to reaffirm, redeem or surrender with the court.
 Within 30 days of the meeting of creditors, you must perform the stated intention.
 The law is unclear as to what happens if you do not comply with your stated intent.
 Some creditors have interpreted the law as giving them the right to repossess the property.

 Reaffirmation Agreements – “To Reaffirm or Not to Reaffirm, That is the Question”

 Throughout St. Charles County and the state of Missouri in general, a reaffirmation agreement is a legally enforceable agreement to repay all or a portion of a debt.
-In order for the agreement to be valid the creditor must sign the agreement as well as either your attorney or the Judge.
-This is a situation where Congress has substituted my judgment for your judgment.
+In order for the agreement to be valid the creditor must sign the agreement as well as either your attorney or the judge.
 I will not sign the reaffirmation agreement unless I believe that reaffirming the debt is in your best interest and you can afford to repay the debt.
-Once all parties have signed the agreement it must be filed with the court prior to the deadline issued by the Court.
+Once all parties have signed the agreement it must be filed with the Court prior to the deadline issued by the Court.